-- Investigate whether and to what extend a trade-off in prioritization of metabolically essential resources between immune functions and performance takes places in nematode-infected chickens.
+- Investigate whether and to what extent a trade-off in prioritization of metabolically essential resources between immune functions and performance takes place in nematode-infected chickens.

-- Identify novel metabolic proxies with key roles in exchange between defence and performance following exposure to gastrointestinal nematodes.
+- Identify novel metabolic proxies with key roles in exchange between defense and performance following exposure to gastrointestinal nematodes

-- Nematode infections will be characterised in detail with actual worm burdens (gold standard) and indirect infection proxies.
+- Nematode infections will be characterized in detail with actual worm burdens (gold standard) and indirect infection proxies.
 A special focus will be given on the suitability of worm antigens in host feces to develop a diagnostic tool.

 - Analysis of plasma samples will be performed to determine concentrations of amino acids and metabolites representing energy, protein and lipid metabolism.

-- Metabolomics analysis on tissue samples will be caarried out to investigate how metabolic alterations in the host animal are related with infections in order to identify novel metabolic proxies with key roles in exchange between defense and performance parameters.
+- Metabolomics analysis on tissue samples will be carried out to investigate how metabolic alterations in the host animal are related with infections in order to identify novel metabolic proxies with key roles in exchange between defense and performance parameters.

-- Results generated from this project are expected to elucidate whether a trade-off in prioritization of metabolically essential resources between immune functions and performance parameters occurs in nematode infected chickens.
+- Results generated from this project are expected to elucidate whether a trade-off in prioritization of metabolically essential resources between immune functions and performance parameters occurs in nematode infected chickens (D3.1).

-- Alterations in metabolites profiles are indicative of the above-mentioned trade-off, and certain (novel) metabolites can serve as a proxy of infections.
+- Furthermore, certain (novel) metabolites that can serve as a proxy of infections maybe identified (D3.3).